craigccfl/MCAA-2/content/home/membership.md

 weight = 7  # Order that this section will appear.

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Membership"
+title = "Members"
-subtitle = "Active Members"
+subtitle = "Active"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
-  columns = "1"
+  columns = "2"

 [design.background]
   # Apply a background color, gradient, or image.